-1 Services / Liability
+1 Services / Liability for fees

-If I have specified an estimated fee, I will charge this for the agreed scope of my services.
+If I have specified an estimated fee, I will charge for the agreed scope of my services.
 Work which falls outside that scope will be charged for on an hourly rate basis and I will advise you as soon as reasonably practicable if this work becomes necessary.

 In fixing the final fee, I am also entitled to take account of a number of factors approved by the Law Society including: